EddieAlmada/ocn-bi-case-study/METRIC_GLOSSARY.md

 ## Purpose

-This document is the governed reference for metrics used in dbt marts, Databricks dashboards, Genie, and Tableau.
+This document is the governed reference for metrics used in dbt marts, Databricks dashboards, Genie, and Dashboards.
 It defines business meaning, formulas, required filters, aggregation rules, assumptions, and known limitations.

 Metric definitions must not be reimplemented differently in a dashboard.
 Proposed changes should update this document and the corresponding dbt model documentation in the same pull request.